 It is agreed that the equipment purchased hereunder is subject to the following LIMITED warranty and no other.
 Mortuary Lift Incorporated ("MLC") warrants the manual push-pull Work Station, Gantry Crane, and products to be free from defects in material or workmanship for a period of six months parts and labor, 1 years parts, 10 years on the base of the machine from date of shipment.
 MLC warrants the Work Station products to be free from defects in material or workmanship for a period of six months parts and labor, 1 years parts, 10 years on the base of the machine from the date of shipment.
 MLC warrants the G-products to be free from defects in material or workmanship for a period of one year from the date of shipment.
 This warranty does not cover Gantry Crane wheels.
 This warranty shall not cover failure or defective operation caused by operation in excess of recommended capacities, misuses, negligence or accident, and alteration or repair not authorized by MLC.
 No system shall be field modified after manufacture without the written authorization of MLC, Inc. Any field modification made to the system without the written authorization of MLC, Inc. shall void MLC's warranty obligation.
 OTHER THAN AS SET FORTH HEREIN, NO OTHER EXPRESS WARRANTIES, AND NO IMPLIED WARRANTIES, ORAL OR WRITTEN, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, ARE MADE BY MORTUARY LIFT WITH RESPECT TO ITS PRODUCTS AND ALL SUCH WARRANTIES ARE HEREBY SPECIFICALLY DISCLAIMED.
-MORTUARY LIFT SHALL NOT BE LIABLE UNDER ANY CIRCUMSTANCES FOR ANY INCIDENTAL, SPECIAL AND/OR CONSEQUENTIAL DAMAGES WHATSOEVER, WHETHER OR NOT FORESEEABLE, INCLUDING BUT NOT LIMITED TO DAMAGES FOR LOST PROFITS AND ALL SUCH INCIDENTAL, SPECIAL AND/OR CONSEQUENTIAL DAMAGES ARE HEREBY ALSO SPECIFICALLY DISCLAIMED.
+MORTUARY LIFT SHALL NOT BE LIABLE UNDER ANY CIRCUMSTANCES FOR ANY INCIDENTAL.
+SPECIAL AND/OR CONSEQUENTIAL DAMAGES WHATSOEVER, WHETHER OR NOT FORESEABLE, INCLUDING BUT NOT LIMITED TO DAMAGES FOR LOST PROFITS AND ALL SUCH INCIDENTAL, SPECIAL AND/OR CONSEQUENTIAL DAMAGES ARE HEREBY ALSO SPECIFICALLY DISCLAIMED.
 MLS's obligation and Purchaser's or end user's sole remedy under this warranty is limited to the replacement or repair of MLC's products at the factory, or at the discretion of MLC, at a location designated by MLC.
 Purchaser or end user shall be solely responsible for all freight and transportation costs incurred in connection with any warranty work provided by MLC hereunder.
 MLC will not be liable for any loss, injury or damage to persons or property, nor for damages of any kind resulting from failure or defective operation of any materials or equipment furnished hereunder.
 Components and accessories not manufactured by MLC are not included in this warranty.
-Purchaser's or end of any materials or equipment furnished hereunder.
-Components and accessories not manufactured by MLC are not included in this warranty.
-Furchaser's of end user's remedy for components and accessories not manufactured by MLC is limited to and determined by the terms and conditions of the warranty provided by the respective manufacturers of such components and accessories.
+Purchaser's or end user's remedy for components and accessories not manufactured by MLC is limited to and determined by the terms and conditions of the warranty provided by the respective manufacturers of such components and accessories.
+DISCLAIMER OF IMPLIED WARRANTY OF MERCHANTABILITY